SuhrobKholmurodov/coffee-shop/README.md

 ## Technologies Used 🛠️

-Below is a list of all the dependencies used in this project, along with their descriptions and unique icons.
+Below is a list of all the dependencies used in this project, along with their descriptions

 ---